spanishGab/DSA-study/sorting.md

 This is a fast algorithm, especially when it treats large amounts of data.
 Its negative points are that it uses recursion and creates a temporary array during the sort process.

-> In terms of performance:
+> In terms of time performance:
 >    * Better case: O(N log(N))
 >    * Average case: O(N log(N))
 >    * Worst case: O(N log(N))